loreabad6/loreabad6/README.md

 ### Hi there, I am Lorena! 👋

-I am an environmental engineer working with geospatial technologies.
+I am PhD researcher working with geospatial technologies.

 - :mag_right: I’m currently working as a researcher at the [Risk, Hazard & Climate Lab](https://risk-hazard-climate.zgis.at) of the [Z_GIS](https://zgis.at/) department at the University of Salzburg
   - :earth_africa: My PhD research is focused on the use of **big EO data** and **remote sensing** methods to map and monitor **geomorphological processes** and **landscape dynamcis**.